 There have been a total of three fires on this site, and the location is also a target for thieves.
 The business has experienced a number of thefts since 2010, the most recent being last June.
 An onsite presence is much more of a deterrent to potential criminals especially on a vulnerable coastal site like Covesea, being so isolated and set well away from the main road.
 Without someone living on site to provide security it does not make sense to invest in rebuilding the cafe/clubhouse.
 Despite suggestions to the contrary, CCTV is simply not adequate in this location.
-We have done all in our power to accommodate and adhere to policy's H7/E7 design requirements, but to protect the future viability and investment in the golf course and café the residential accommodation is essential, to prevent another devastating experience in the future
+CCTV is as vulnerable as any building or machinery on the site..... it could easily be damaged cut off from source, vandalised or burnt down.
+It has a place and will be utilised, however it is not by itself the answer.
+It is an unreliable source in prevention and in catching criminals, because criminals tend to know the blind spots of surveillance cameras and located at Covesea Links there are many due to site being isolated from public view.